-Gordon and Maggie Kelley's Ringsend house is a brave adventure, bringing the idea of recycling to new and beautiful heights.
+Gordon and Maggie Kelley's shipping container home in Ringsend is a brave adventure, bringing the idea of recycling to new and beautiful heights.

 Where does the story of Gordon and Maggie Kelley's intriguingly brilliant home in Dublin's Ringsend begin?
 Was it when Gordon was out on the water with his local Poolbeg Sailing Club, eyeing up Dublin's docks from the sea?
 Or maybe it was earlier, when he stored his father's furniture in a shipping container awaiting the day he would have his own family home?
 Perhaps the seeds of the idea came from even further back, when Gordon's great great grandfather, Robert Moore, financed the original modular shipping container, to transport fruit - a fact that Gordon only discovered when he began to research his project.